W <===

 East:

-waitresses.
-In a previous incarnation, the building was
+In a previous incarnation, this building was

 Club Baths, a plush gay sex club; later a restaurant,